 - These changes don’t affect your obligation as an employer to nominate a default super fund to pay your employee’s super into if they have not chosen a fund, and don't have a stapled fund.

-How stapling changes your onboarding process
+Stapling and your onboarding process

 Frequently asked questions^